-Wisconsin Upside Down offers a variety of support including: on-line parent support, sibling support, membership grants, adaptive art, dance and sports programs, programs for educators, prenatal support, training for medical professionals, financial aid to the families of cancer patients, who have Down syndrome and much more.
-The group offers many social opportunities for people with Down syndrome of all ages and hosts awareness events like, Kelly’s Upside Down Ball and the “Buddy Walk” each year.
-We host picnics, karaoke, ice cream socials and other parties.
+Wisconsin Upside Down offers a variety of support including: on-line parent support, sibling support, membership grants, adaptive art, theater and sports programs, programs for educators, prenatal support, training for medical professionals, financial aid to the families of cancer patients, who have Down syndrome and much more.
+The group offers many social opportunities for people with Down syndrome of all ages and hosts awareness events like the “Buddy Walk” each year.
+We host picnics, teen nights, dances, ice cream socials and other parties.
 We offer speakers for schools and community organizations interested in learning about Down syndrome or promoting Down syndrome awareness.

 Gina Brown, Vice President

 Catherine Kolton, Community Events Coordinator

 Kelly Lyons, Self Advocates